MaraRinn/StarfieldOutpostCompendium/Advanced Reactor Assembly Line.md

 - Expand local storage to hold production requirements to meet 500 Vytinium Fuel Rods target
 - Expand production to fill local storage in two days

+Note that cargo links work in real time, while production happens in UT.
+If you sleep on Bessel III-b for a couple of hours all the production sites will fill up with materials, then the freighters will start hauling materials between cargo links once you wake up.
+This means you need adequate storage at both ends of each cargo link: storage for 500 semimetal wafers at Grimsey will also require storage for 500 semimetal wafers at Cruth.

-In detail, expanding local storage means working back from the 500 Vytinium Fuel Rod target to find how much of each component and thus raw material is required:
+In detail, expanding local storage means working back from the 500 Vytinium Fuel Rod target to find how much of each component and thus raw material is required (these numbers are not modified by skills):

-- 500 Vytinium Fuel Rods
+- 500 Vytinium Fuel Rods (no storage, XP grind crafting, but 500 will be 5500kg)
   - 500 Indicite Wafer (no storage directly, the XP grind involves building these for XP)
-    - 1000 Caesium (800kg, 3 Storage - Liquid - Large)
+    - 500 Caesium (800kg, 3 Storage - Liquid - Large)
-    - 2000 Indicite (4600kg, 16 Storage - Solid - Large)
+    - 1000 Indicite (4600kg, 16 Storage - Solid - Large)
     - **500 Semimetal Wafer** (1750kg, 6 Warehouse - Large)
-      - 1000 Antimony
+      - 1000 Antimony (800kg, 3 Storage - Solid - Large)
-      - 1000 Gold
+      - 1000 Gold (800kg, 3 Storage - Solid - Large)
-      - 500 Zero Wire
+      - 500 Zero Wire (850kg, 3 Warehouse - Large)
-        - 500 Copper
+        - 500 Copper (300kg, 1 Storage - Solid - Large)
-        - 500 Silver
+        - 500 Silver (300kg, 1 Storage - Solid - Large) )
-    - 1000 Solvent (500kg, 2 Storage - Solid - Large)
+    - 500 Solvent (500kg, 2 Storage - Solid - Large)
   - 500 Nuclear Fuel Rod (no storage directly, as above)
     - **500 Semimetal Wafer** (another 6 Warehouse - Large)
     - 1000 Solvent (another 2 Storage - Solid - Large)